 It really does depend on my mood.
 I love warming soups and braises.
 When I am in need of a little TLC then I can’t go past some home made broth.
 I cook mine for 48 hours then keep it in the freezer.
 I defrost small quantities add ginger, chili lime juice and fish sauce and some fresh herbs like fresh mint and coriander.
 It does the trick every time.

 You also mention in the introduction to Feel Good Food that you made vegetables the heroes on your plate more frequently.
 What were your favorite vegetable/vegetarian recipe discoveries?

 I love Celeriac either baked whole or shredded in a salad .
 I have always loved brussel sprouts but since I discovered roasting them I love them even more.
 I wasn’t a fan of kale in the beginning but I have grown to like it and don’t get me started on kale chips.
 I could eat the whole tray.

 What advice would you offer to someone looking to transition to a healthier way of eating?

 Keep a food diary so you can keep track of what you are eating.
 Buy a smaller dinner plate.
-Grow lots of fresh herbs and invest in some good quality curry pastes and asian sauces to add depths of flavour to your cooking.
+Grow lots of fresh herbs and invest in some good quality curry pastes and Asian sauces to add depths of flavor to your cooking.